-Whether you’re an investor, broker, mortgage lender, solar installer, contractor, or roofer, commercial real estate analysis is the pathway that leads to a full and true understanding of the opportunities available to you.
+Whether you’re an investor, broker, mortgage lender, solar installer, contractor, or roofer, knowing how to analyze commercial properties and identify lucrative opportunities is an important part of the game.

-In this article, we’re going to show you how to ring every ounce of value out of your property analysis, and in doing so, show you the quickest pathway from identifying an opportunity to understanding it in-full.
+In this article, we’re going to show you how to ring every ounce of value out of your property analysis, and in doing so, show you the quickest way to identifying an opportunity and understanding it in-full.

 Commercial Property Analysis

 While there is a bit of preliminary research needed for you to identify properties of potential value, the research is just that—preliminary.

 Property analysis is where the real digging begins.
 It is where you can use real data on properties and their owners to turn your speculation into certainty.